The purpose of this document is to cover the Relay APIs for testing Relay components.

-One of the patterns you may see in the tests for Relay components: 95% of the test code is the test preparation: the gigantic mock object with dummy data, manually created, or just a copy of a sample server response that needs to be passed as the network response.
+One of the patterns you may see in the tests for Relay components: 95% of the test code, is the test preparation: the gigantic mock object with dummy data, manually created, or just a copy of a sample server response that needs to be passed as the network response.
 And rest 5% is actual test.
 As a result, people don't test much.
 It's hard to create and manage all these dummy payloads for different cases.
 Hence, writing tests are time-consuming and painful to maintain.

-@relay_test_operation, we want to get rid of this pattern and switch the developer's focus from the preparation of the test to the actual testing.
+With the MockPayloadGenerator and @relay_test_operation, we want to get rid of this pattern and switch the developer's focus from the preparation of the test to the actual testing.

 - Methods for finding operations executed on the environment

 getAllOperations()- get all operation executed during the test by the current time

 findOperation(findFn => boolean)- find particular operation in the list of all executed operations, this method will throw, if operation is not available.
 Maybe useful to find a particular operation when multiple operations executed at the same time